bm2-lab/iDMer/README.md

 ## Usage
 iDMer has two modes for use, i.e., `exp` and `denovo` mode.

-In `exp` mode, user needs to provide virus VTPs reliance and restriction genes, EHFs reliance and restriction genes, as these genes are experimentally validated.
-In `denovo` mode, iDMer predicts the VTPs based on virus genome information.
-User needs to provide virus genome information and candidate VTPs in fasta format.
-A config file is also required to indicate the candidate VTPs reliance and restriction genes, the candidate EHFs reliance and restriction genes.
 You can use these two mode by:

         python main.py exp --help